PortSwigger/KollaboratorModuleBuilder/README.md

 Apart from that UI is added to provide user textarea and buton to copy collaborator link.

+## Future plans

+- Add ability to create/manage session identifiers(assist in creating session which are created via email OTPs).

 ## Contribution
 If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request!